wagiro/BurpBounty/README.md

 * Grep Type:
   * Simple String: search for a simple string or strings
   * Regex: search for regular expression
-  * Payload: search for payloads sended
+  * Payload: search for payloads sent
   * Payload without encode: if you encode the payload, and you want find for original payload, you should choose this

 * Grep Options: